Table of Contents

 - MySQL (relational)

 - PostgreSQL (relational)

 A server is where requests from the client side’s computer are received, processed, and acted upon.
 Therefore, the tech stack for web application development must have a server to host the application.

 The two most popular servers for web apps are:

-Components of Modern Tech Stack For Web Development: A Summary
+Components of Modern Web Technology Stack: A Summary

-As the name suggests, Python-Django tech stack is based on python language and uses the Django framework for back-end development.
-With Apache as the server and MySQL database, this tech stack is an ideal choice when you want to build a quick web application, like an MVP.
+As the name suggests, the Python-Django web tech stack is based on python language and uses the Django framework for back-end development.
+With Apache as the server and MySQL database, this web technology stack is an ideal choice when you want to build a quick web application, as an MVP.